 The contributions are based on a fixed percentage of the employee's salary, subject to a ceiling, as prescribed in the scheme.
-A sum of Rs 6 Crore (March 31, 2016: Rs 7 Crore) has been charged to the Statement of Profit and Loss during the year.
+A sum of Rs 6 Crore (March 31, 2017: Rs 6 Crore) has been charged to the Statement of Profit and Loss during the year.
+There are no further obligations on the Company.